-The Risk Control & Compliance Department, in cooperation with the affected managers, define KRI's (Key Risk Indicators) in relation to the main risks identified, which allow them to be monitored and controlled (Stage 4 of the model).
+In turn, the Risk Control & Compliance Department, in cooperation with the affected managers, define KRI's (Key Risk Indicators) in relation to the main risks identified, which allow them to be monitored and controlled (Stage 4 of the model).

-The Board of Directors and the Auditing and Compliance Committee are regularly informed of the Company's risk management, including the results of the Risk Map, a report with different types of analysis in respect of the main risks (comparative, evolutionary, risk profile, cause-effect analyses, etc.), action plans and monitoring and control mechanisms and other possible resulting actions.
+In order to ensure monitoring and response to risks, both the Board of Directors and the Auditing and Compliance Committee are regularly informed of the Company's risk management, including the results of the Risk Map, a report with different types of analysis in respect of the main risks (comparative, evolutionary, risk profile, cause-effect analyses, etc.), action plans and monitoring and control mechanisms and other possible resulting actions.

-In addition and as a common practice, the Auditing and Compliance Committee regularly receives in-depth reports (Deep Dives) on the main risks identified (Stage 5 of the model).
+In addition, and as a common practice, the Auditing and Compliance Committee regularly receives in-depth reports (Deep Dives) on the main risks identified (Stage 5 of the model).
 These reports include: